-As I wrote in our recap, Reese News Lab interns are working to create sustainable media products for Chatham County this semester in partnership with UNC’s new Center for Innovation and Sustainability in Local Media.
+As I wrote in our recap, Reese Innovation Lab interns are working to create sustainable media products for Chatham County this semester in partnership with UNC’s new Center for Innovation and Sustainability in Local Media.
 To get started, we went on a field trip to Chatham County last Friday, led by Paul Cuadros, a professor at the School of Media and Journalism and the author of A Home on the Field.

-Reese News Lab decided to focus on Chatham County this semester because it’s a local example of what a news desert looks like in North Carolina.
+Reese Innovation Lab decided to focus on Chatham County this semester because it’s a local example of what a news desert looks like in North Carolina.
 There are three news outlets dedicated to Chatham County, but a look into consumer surveys showed us that 43% of Chatham County residents did not find their newspapers a good source of local information.
 So instead of meeting with these news organizations, we decided to meet with their customers–the community members that need better information.

 We had a busy day meeting with community members in Pittsboro and Siler City.
 Thanks to Paul and the Chatham residents who took the time out of their day to speak to us, we can now put a face to the news desert we’ve been reading about.